nxy7/dotfiles/README.md

-Repository holding my all configuration files
+Repository holding my configuration files
 I use nix to configure my system so to run all configurations you need 'Nix' installed with flakes enabled, and then run `nix run . switch -- --flake .`